Is underfloor heating worth it?

-Underfloor heating is toasty-warm to walk on, enables you to avoid filling your rooms with radiators, and will make you the envy of house guests.
+Underfloor heating is toasty-warm to walk on, means you don't need to fill your rooms with radiators, and will make you the envy of house guests.

 So, should you use it to heat your home?